 WE KNOW cross-border tax.
 WE KNOW the Streamlined Programs.
 WE CAN HELP.

-**of course this isn’t in anyway a technical advisory article, it is for information only (if that isn’t obvious already) and should not be construed to be tax advice in any way, shape or form.
+This isn’t in anyway a technical advisory article, it is for information only (if that isn’t obvious already) and should not be construed to be tax advice in any way, shape or form.
 Rather it is instead to be considered an article intended to encourage (in a passively nagging sort of way) delinquent US taxpayers to take action and go GET TAX ADVICE.